gabrielgodoy-zz/learning-design-patterns-in-js/README.md

 Add new functionality to an existing object without being intrusive

 ### Flyweight Pattern
-Conserves memory by sharing portions of an object between objects
+Saves memory by sharing portions of an object between objects
-- Only usable if you have large number of objects
-Sees if an object was used, and reuse that, don't create another one
+- Only usable if you have **large number of objects**.
+Like a LOT. (> 1000000) Sees if an object was used, and reuse that, don't create another one

 ---